modrinth/minotaur/README.md

 # [Minotaur](https://plugins.gradle.org/plugin/com.modrinth.minotaur)

-A Gradle plugin for uploading build artifacts directly to Modrinth.
+A Gradle plugin for interfacing directly with Modrinth, through uploading build artifacts and syncing project bodies.

 ## Usage Guide

 To use this plugin you must add it to your Gradle build script.
+After that, you can use the `modrinth` task to upload the version to Modrinth.

 ### Groovy